 The ScreenSkills Training Passport is the first pan-industry initiative to provide a digital record of standardised and industry-approved free training that production staff and freelance crew can take from one production to the next.

-The passport was launched in collaboration with, BBC Studios, ITV Studios and Sky, and was developed in consultation with Pact.
-After a successful 10-month pilot period, the passport is being expanded to include other new partners, including BBC Public Service.
+The passport was initially launched in 2024 in collaboration with BBC Studios, ITV Studios and Sky, and was developed in consultation with Pact.
+After a successful 10-month pilot period, the passport has been expanded in 2025-26 to incorporate new partners including BBC Public Service and Banijay UK.

 Why was the ScreenSkills Training Passport introduced?